 How Does Automation Stack Up for Employee Performance Feedback Forms?

 Like many other HR processes, performance feedback has come a long way in the recent years.
 Thanks to the advent of digital technology, the HR department has a much better time to create the right criteria for employee evaluation, the correct way to collect data, the best ways to analyze data, and so on.
 More importantly, automation has eliminated many of the problems that crop in a more traditional, paper-based performance feedback form process.

 Paper-based feedback process using performance feedback forms is time-consuming and extremely prone to manual errors.
 Overworked HR professionals are bound to make mistakes which can prove to be detrimental when it comes to giving right feedback to the deserving employees.

 In case you are wondering if the performance review process in your organization should also be automated, here’s a quick answer – yes.
 If you want to make sure that your HR, employees, and the organization benefits from the exchange of feedback in review sessions, you should consider automating your processes seriously.

 Automated performance appraisal processes are programmed to collect the right data without any room for human errors or biases.
 When you create an automated performance appraisal process, you have the luxury to create a centralized platform to log session details and record the feedback almost instantaneously.

 There has never been a right time to upgrade your performance feedback process to automation.
 If you want to test an automated employe feedback app for this purpose before committing to a paid solution, test out the employee performance app with KiSSFLOW.
-We offer a 7-day free trial and offer great customer support so that you can measure the difference automation can make to your existing process.
+We offer a 14-day free trial and offer great customer support so that you can measure the difference automation can make to your existing performance feedback forms.